Feedback and Criticism

 d.
 Unchristian Behavior

-I once heard a preacher drop an F-bomb while he was narrating a story.
+I once heard a preacher drop an F-bomb while narrating a story.
 What?!
-I guess if a hearer needs to give feedback about this to the speaker then we have a problem!
-Yet, if the hearer observes clear unchristian behavior through the sermon, then, feedback is warranted.
-I emphasize clear, because perceived wrong behavior may be simply preferences, as described below.
+I guess if a hearer needs to give feedback about this to the speaker, then we have a problem!
+Yet, if the hearer observes clear unchristian behavior through the sermon, then feedback is warranted.
+I emphasize clear because perceived wrong behavior may be simply preferences, as described below.

 e.
 Stylistic Hindrances

 This kind of feedback might be obsolete these days since almost every sermon is video-recorded.
-The speaker gets to see and hear themselves and make corrections accordingly.
+The speakers get to see and hear themselves and make corrections accordingly.

 Destructive Criticism